 Loosing balance – Immunity going rogue

-The high complexity of the immune system enables it to react to many different problems.
+The high complexity of the immune system of piglets enables it to react to many different problems.
 However, complexity comes at a cost and the required fine-tuning for regulation is sometimes out of control.
 Often either initiation or termination of an immune response or inflammation is not triggered with correct intensity, leading to a multitude of problems.
 Chronic inflammation is continuously ongoing as the stop signal is lacking.
 This may be due to failure in elimination of the agent causing inflammation (either by exposure to it or a pathogen resisting the immune system), defective cells responsible for mediating inflammation or autoimmune disorders.
 In case of autoimmune disorders components of the own body are not correctly recognized and labelled as foreign antigen, resulting in diseases such as rheumatoid arthritis.
 Hypersensitive reactions of the adaptive immune system to antigens are the reason for allergies whereas a cytokine storm is caused by an exaggeration of the innate immune response and may result in multisystem organ failure and death.

 These examples demonstrate the importance of a proper functioning immune system, the basis of which is set at a very early stage of life.
 In terms of livestock, this highlights the importance of supporting a balanced immune system in animals from the beginning, to fully exploit their genetic potential and prevent performance drops and even losses.
 Diseases are not only caused by acute infections with pathogens, but often being a consequence of previous issues during the early phase of life.